 Moreover, whenever there are unusual construction sites nearby related to your neighbors’ house upgrades, or to local government projects, it is likely that your solar panels will catch some particles of dust.
 If the construction takes several days, then it is probable that dust will accumulate further.
 Most solar panels are a dark blue color so you will notice fairly easily when too much dust has gathered on parts of the solar panel.

 Winter is an annoying season for solar panels because snowfalls can continuously leave snow on your roof or within your solar roof shingles.
 If the few hours of Sun that are available will be completely blocked by snow, then the performance of your solar panels during the winter season will reduce.
 This doesn’t mean that you have to go out there to the roof every day to clean your PV array, because solar panels also get hot and can melt down the snow by themselves.
 Nevertheless, whenever you see a strong snowfall outside, keep in mind that your solar panels may need a little help.
 During the winter season, it is ideal to check on your modules at least once every month.

 Rain is a favorable meteorological condition for solar panels.
-Ideally, your solar installer should have considered in the design to minimize maintenance of the PV system.
+Ideally, your solar provider should have considered in the design to minimize maintenance of the PV system.
 In order to do so, the solar installer should at least place the solar panels with a 15° tilt angle that will allow rainwater to do the dirty work and clean your solar panels.
 This shouldn’t be a problem in the US because all locations have latitudes above that angle, but keep it in mind.